 There are some important things you should know about this tariff.
 We’ve put a brief summary below for you, but please ensure you download and read all the terms and conditions:

-Online Price Fix May 2016: is a fixed-price tariff that’s available to new or existing customers with standard credit or economy 7 meters paying by monthly or quarterly Direct Debit.
-Unfortunately it’s not available to customers with non-standard or pre-payment meters.
+Online Price Fix November 2015: is a fixed-price tariff that’s available to new or existing customers with standard credit or Economy 7 meters paying by monthly or quarterly Direct Debit.
+Unfortunately it’s not available to customers with non-standard or pre-payment meters or Receipt of Bill customers.
 You’ll also need to manage your account online with paperless billing.

-Your Direct Debit Discount: If you pay by Direct Debit, your daily standing charge will be discounted so that over a year you’ll receive a discount of £40 on your electricity charges and £50 on your gas charges for paying by Direct Debit.
-If you stop paying by Direct Debit, you’ll move on to our Standard receipt of bill tariff.
+Your Direct Debit Discount: When you pay by Direct Debit, your daily standing charge will be discounted so that over a year you’ll receive a discount of £40 on your electricity charges and £50 on your gas charges for paying by Direct Debit.
+If you stop paying by Direct Debit, you’ll move on to the non-discounted Receipt of Bill version of our standard tariff.
 If this happens, we’ll let you know.
 There is no additional discount after 12 months as it is already taken into account in the price you pay each day.
 Subject to change.

 Meter read reminders: We’ll use the reading(s) you supply to produce your next bill whenever possible.
 There may be some circumstances when it isn’t possible to use your meter reading and in this case we’ll estimate your consumption.
 Our agents will still require access to your meter to take readings and for safety checks.
 The meter reads you supply will be in addition to our own meter reads and will be used to provide the most up-to-date view on your statement.

-Offer subject to availability and may be withdrawn, suspended or amended at any time.
+* Offer available up to 2nd November 2014.
+Subject to availability and may be withdrawn, suspended or amended at any time.

 The Tariff Comparison Rate (TCR) is a rate for you to compare a tariff against another.
 It's a cost per kWh that a typical consumer would pay on that tariff.
 To work out the rate, we assume an average of kWh and then include the unit rates and standing charges.
 However, it's a guideline to help customers compare tariffs, it's not an actual price.
 The amount you pay will depend on your actual usage.
 Your current tariff's TCR is always printed on your bill or annual summary.